mafazaa-org/dns-server/README.md

         3. Purpose:
             This variable specifies where the application will find the database server, enabling support for features that involve persistent storage or caching of data.

-    4. LEVEL
+##### LEVEL
         1. Description:
-            Represents the operational or logging level of the DNS resolver.
+            Represents security level of the server.
+Low level DNS only blocks Pornography while high level DNS bloks blocks Pornography and other websites like Netflix and spotify.
         2. Example Value:
             'LEVEL=high'
         3. Purpose:
-            This could be used for determining the verbosity of logs or the level of detail in response handling.
-Different levels could dictate how much information is printed in logs or which features are enabled.
+            It's purpose is to check .

-    5. REDIS_PORT
+##### REDIS_PORT
         1. Description:
             The port used for establishing a connection to the Redis database.
         2. Example Value: